GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

   --p-max-depth 20000 \
   --o-visualization alpha-rarefaction-100-20000
 ```
-Select sample metadata column: SampleType to separate the samples out from the blanks and mock community.
+When viewing the qzv file, select the sample metadata column "SampleType" to separate the samples out from the blanks and mock community.
 The Shannon diversity is flat for the samples (ignore the mock community, this is artifically diverse compared to the samples).
-The curve for the observed OTUs (species) increases from 100 to 2000, so repeat the rarefaction for this range to find out what the actiual minimum depth is without sacrificing the diversity of the samples.
+The curve for the observed OTUs (species) increases from 100 to 2000, but we don't know whether it might flatten before 2000, so repeat the rarefaction for this range to find out what the actual minimum depth is without sacrificing the diversity of the samples.
 ```
 qiime diversity alpha-rarefaction \
   --i-table merged_table_noBirdsMammalsUnassigned_collapsed.qza \